Darren Cullen (graffiti artist): Graffiti Vehicles

-Green campaigner Mr Peg from Croydon commissioned the Graffiti Kings to paint his chip fat powered eco bus in return for a pallet of Tangy Toms crisps before it went on a worldwide tour to help promote low carbon use.
+Green campaigner Mr Peg from Croydon commissioned the Graffiti Kings to paint his chip fat-powered eco bus in return for a pallet of Tangy Toms crisps before it went on a worldwide tour to help promote low carbon use.

-Live Performances
+Live performances

 Graffiti Kings take part in a live online hashtag campaign that was featured on the Sony Facebook and Twitter social media sites.

 Graffiti Kings produce a live piece of art in front of shoppers to help launch the opening of a new store in Trinity Leeds.

 Graffiti Workshops

 Students from South Worcestershire College England work with the Graffiti Kings to paint a colourful graffiti art mural in their college youth centre.
 Graffiti Kings help the visitors at the National Railway Museum in York England to produce graffiti art murals over a 2-week period.

-Graffiti Kings hold weekend graffiti workshops at the Banksy Tunnel in London to explain the distinctions between graffiti and street art.
+Graffiti Kings has been holding weekend graffiti workshops at the Banksy Tunnel in London to explain the distinctions between graffiti and street art.

 Community work

 Cullen has admitted to engaging in vandalism and tagging while growing up in Croydon, but after later turning his work into a legal, commercial activity, Cullen was commissioned by Merton Council to run graffiti workshops for young people.
 The workshops aimed to reduce vandalism and to foster an understanding of graffiti art and its positive uses among at-risk youth in Croydon by offering opportunities for graffiti artists to practise their art legally on designated walls.

-In 2000, Cullen worked with London Borough of Sutton to paint graffiti murals on 19 shop shutters to help reduce graffiti vandalism.

 Val Shawcross from the GLA's anti-graffiti committee visited Cullen while he painted a 300-yard-long subway.
 Local youths from South Norwood London helped Cullen paint the mural, which was part of the Croydon Council Smarter Croydon initiative.

 Cullen has received the backing of the British Government for his work to prevent graffiti on trains.
 Cullen has painted 15 train stations, the first being Wallington Train Station in Sutton south London.
 The Wallington project had more than fifty young people taking part and around 300 more arrived to watch the event.